sebjulliand/speaker/An IBM i developer's journey in the land of VS Code/README.md

 # Prerequisites
 - VS Code must be installed: [get it here!](https://code.visualstudio.com/download)
 - You must have a PUB400 profile: [signup here](https://pub400.com/cgi/signup.nd/start)
+- OR Connect to i in the Cloud: [click here](http://iopen.iinthecloud.com:8080)

 # Get started
 Open VS Code and follow each steps carefully.